Tuna-Onguner/Tuna-Onguner/README.md

 ### Hi there 👋

-I'm Tuna Onguner, a passionate developer and lifelong learner.
+I'm Deniz Tuna Onguner, a computer engineering student.

 <!--
 **Tuna-Onguner/Tuna-Onguner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.